 A single application of this denture adhesive can offer up to 4 days of staying power.
 The cushion grip is made to be 100% waterproof so it will not break down easily.
 Unlike other dental cream or paste, it won’t come off when it comes into contact with water or any liquid.

 Even after you wash and clean it, it will offer the same secure fit when you re-use it.
 And it is also zinc-free!

 If you have a partial denture, you can also use adhesive to secure it into place.
 You can choose from any of the aforementioned products if you're looking for a good option.
 When you first get your partial denture, your dentist will ensure that it fits firmly with the rest of your teeth and gums.

 But if you want to achieve that extra hold and to prevent food particles from penetrating it, you can use an adhesive.
-The first thing you need to do is to clean your partial denture.
-Use a soaking solution or run it over clean water.
+The first thing you need to do is clean your partial denture.
+Use a soaking solution or run it under clean water.

 pat it with a towel to dry before you apply a fresh coat of the adhesive.
 By keeping the surface clean on your dentures, you will have an easier time applying the adhesive.
 Make sure to rinse your partial denture every after use to remove any residual adhesive.

 If your dentures aren't fitting quite properly, you may need a denture reline.
 You may need a reline when changing your adhesive just isn't working anymore.
 Many relines are done at the dentist office, but there are also at-home reline kits like DenSureFit that can possibly save you a trip.